Frequently asked questions about the Sanskrit engine

-What is the policy regarding proper names?
+What is the policy regarding the rendering of proper names?

 Proper names are indicated in the dictionary with an initial capital letter.
 Proper names are currently allowed for input in the "Sanskrit made easy" interface only.
 When the initial is a long vowel, it should be doubled, like AAtreya for Ātreya.

 Proper names are in general presented in the nominative case, except that a possible visarga is dropped.
 Thus we write Agni and not Agniḥ, and similarly Śiva, Viṣṇu and Lakṣmī; also Tvaṣṭā, Mātā, Brahmā (the Creator God, distinct from the impersonal all-pervasive brahman principle).
 Also Atharvā, Mātariśvā, Nandī, Aṅgirā, Viśvakarmā, Kṛtavarmā, etc. But also Aṃśumān, Aryamān, Ketumān, Garutmān and Hanumān.
 Similarly Iravān, Kakṣīvān, Jāmbavān, Vivasvān, Śaradvān, Satyavān and Himavān.

 What is the meaning of Piic?

 Piic is a lexical class, it is to participles (Part) what Iic is to nouns (Noun); that is, it stores the raw stems of participles, usable as first component of a nominal compound.
 Participles are a special case of first level nominal derivatives from roots, called kṛdantāḥ in the traditional terminology.